isomerpages/nparks-biodiversity/_festival-programmes/Outdoor Activities.md

 permalink: /festival-programmes/Activities
 description: ""
 ---

-# Activities
+# Outdoor Activities
 There are many engaging activities by NParks and our partners to encourage the community to discover and learn more about our nature in Singapore.
-You can better understand our City in Nature through  **Outdoor Activities** led by experienced guides, or through **Workshops** that provide experiences you do not want to miss!
+You can better understand our City in Nature through  **Walks and Tours** led by experienced guides, or through **Workshops** that provide experiences you do not want to miss!
 Please check back regularly for more updates.

 ### **Workshops**